 Used well, it changes how you work.
 Used naively, it will invent a landmark trial you will spend 20 minutes trying to find.

-Your systematic reviews will thank you.
+Your publications and systematic reviews will thank you.